rongrimes/weewx-tempest-pi/README.md

 ### Network Connection: Wireless > Ethernet

 I found the wireless connection got faulty after a few days.
-The symptom being that *weewx* would lose data and show temperature (and other readings) as **N/A** with  the daily graphs being dots instead of continuous lines.
+The symptom being that *weewx* would lose data and frequently show temperature (and other readings) as **N/A** with  the daily graphs being dots instead of continuous lines.

-**Cure:** I turned off wireless and used ethernet-to-usb.
+**Cure:** I turned off wireless in the Raspberry Pi Zero 2 and used ethernet-to-usb.
 The data reception was rock solid from then on.

 ---
 ---